jonDude17/Uni_Records/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE.md file for details.

-Contact
-For any questions or concerns, please reach out to [your-email@example.com].

 Thank you for your interest in the University Records DApp!
 We hope it serves as a valuable tool for enhancing the security and accessibility of student records.